tetsuo/tetsuo.github.io/articles/cubiclimit.md

 >() {}
 ```

-# Producing render effect
+## Producing render effect

 The function `renderDrawing` is our core interpreter for the Drawing DSL.
-It takes a `Drawing` and recursively transforms it into a series of **canvas commands**, while internally maintaining a transformation matrix that accumulates and applies all transformations.
+It takes a `Drawing` and recursively transforms it into a series of canvas commands, while internally maintaining a transformation matrix that accumulates and applies all transformations.

 ```ts
 const renderDrawing = (d: D.Drawing): Micro<void, never, Render> =>